Skip to content Skip to menu

 The scheme works by improving the consistency and frequency of communication, and offers advocates:

 Councillor advocates are invited to volunteer for the scheme from each council in Devon, Cornwall and the Isles of Scilly.
 Advocates are welcome from unitary, district, and parish councils.
 At a town and parish level advocates are identified ‘single points of contact’ on behalf of their council.
 District and unitary councils may have more than one advocate.
-Councillors who have a desire to act as a positive and proactive communication conduit between the police, the commissioner and the public are invited to volunteer for the scheme.
+Councillors who have a desire to act as a positive and proactive communication conduit between the police, the Commissioner and the public are invited to volunteer for the scheme.
 Advocates are not intended to be treated as political appointments.

 This discussion will enable each councillor advocate to raise issues on behalf of their council’s communities, and allow the police the opportunity to update all councillor advocates on relevant information and/or request support with a specific issue.
 After the meeting the police representative will send a brief written summary of the meeting, along with any other key documents and actions to the councillor advocates and the Office of the Police and Crime Commissioner (OPCC).
 The councillor advocates will then cascade the information discussed to all elected members from their own council.